 St Peters church or St Peterskirche is one of the main and the oldest church in Zurich dating back to 9th century and is located on the way to Lindenhof hill.
 The church is known for its clock face which is said to be the largest in the world.
 The church tower is said to be used as a fire watch tower until the middle ages, worth checking in the church is baroque nave and some medieval murals.

 We climbed uphill into a large wooded garden on Lindenhof hill.
-The garden has several vantage points which offer glorious views of the Old Town, city hall, the churches, and the Limmat River.
+The garden has several vantage points which offer glorious views of the Zurich attractions – the Old Town, city hall, the churches, and the Limmat River.
 The Lindenhof has been the location of a former 4th-century Roman fort which today is a beautiful park with even more beautiful views of the city.
 Lindenhof is open to the public 24 hours a day.